d2si/sovereign-keys/README.md

 - [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) and [Amazon PrivateLink](https://aws.amazon.com/privatelink/)
 - And of course, transversal services like [AWS IAM](https://aws.amazon.com/iam/), [Amazon VPC](https://aws.amazon.com/vpc/), [AWS Systems Manager](https://aws.amazon.com/systems-manager/), etc...

-In order to simplify the deployement process and minimize assumptions about the technologies available to you, everything in this repo is written to work in an AWS-native CICD tooling using:
+In order to simplify the deployment process and minimize assumptions about the technologies available to you, everything in this repo is written to work in an AWS-native CICD tooling using:
 - [AWS CodePipeline](https://aws.amazon.com/codepipeline/)
 - [AWS CodeCommit](https://aws.amazon.com/codecommit/)
 - [AWS CodeBuild](https://aws.amazon.com/codebuild/)
 - [AWS CloudFormation](https://aws.amazon.com/cloudformation/)

-Therefore the only technical AWS prerequisite is that you have an administrator access to some AWS account (technically, you only need admin access to the services previously listed but as it includes AWS IAM you might as well be an account admin).
+Therefore the only technical AWS prerequisite is that you have administrative access to some AWS account (technically, you only need admin access to the services previously listed but as it includes AWS IAM you might as well be an account admin).

 Finally, you should be familiar with DevOps tools like `bash`, `git`, `curl` and `ssh` in order to perform the installation steps.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## AWS Costs